Law School Updates and Frequently Asked Questions

 Where can I send my School Certificate for the BAR?

 Please send those forms to Law_Registrar@shu.edu for processing.
-If you are graduating in May 2020, the forms will not be processed until after graduation.

 Please, fill out a Request for a Budget Increase form and provide your supporting documents.

 I have been admitted and I have not received an award letter.
 What steps do I need to complete to receive aid?

 I have an emergency that requires me to get immediate funding.
 Who can I contact?

 Please contact Dean Sokol at email@example.com or (973) 642-8738.